joeptacek/chatlab-site/_docs/json-validation.md

 * fill in notes for publications
 * constants in enums uppercase with underscore e.g., LAB_DIRECTOR
 * camelCase property names?
-* be more semantic with property names e.g., photo_path instead of photo, twitter_url instead of twitter
+* be more specific / semantic with property names e.g., photo_path instead of photo, twitter_url instead of twitter

 ## JSON Schema tools (spec, generate, validate, etc.)